idleberg/atom-icon-fonts-legacy/README.md

 Atom snippets for all icon fonts that have been removed from the [main package](https://atom.io/packages/icon-fonts) ([see details](#prefixes)).

+This package is also available for [Sublime Text](https://github.com/idleberg/sublime-icon-fonts-legacy) and [Visual Studio Code](https://github.com/idleberg/vscode-icon-fonts-legacy).

 ## Installation

 ### apm